bmellink/IBusBM/README.md

 uint16_t temp=TEMPBASE+200; // start at 20'C

 void setup() {
-  // initialize serial port for debug Serial.begin(115200);
+  // initialize serial 0 port for debug messages on your PC Serial.begin(115200);

   // IBUS servo connected to RX of serial1 port IBusServo.begin(Serial1);

-  // IBUS sensor connected to RX + TX of serial2 port (diode added to TX line) IBusSensor.begin(Serial2);
+  // IBUS sensor connected to RX + TX of serial2 port (1N4148 diode included in TX line - cathode connected to TX) IBusSensor.begin(Serial2);

   Serial.println("Start IBUS");

-  // adding 2 sensors
+  // adding 2 sensors to generate some dummy data IBus.addSensor(IBUSS_RPM);
-  IBus.addSensor(IBUSS_RPM);
   IBus.addSensor(IBUSS_TEMP);

+  // we need to process the IBUS sensor protocol handler frequently enough (at least once each ms) to ensure the response data
+  // from the sensor is sent on time to the receiver
   // Timer0 is already used for millis() - we'll just interrupt somewhere in the middle and call the TIMER0_COMPA_vect interrupt
-  // we need to process the IBUS sensor protocol handler here to ensure it always runs on time and we reply back sensor data to the receiver
   OCR0A = 0xAF;
   TIMSK0 |= _BV(OCIE0A);
 }